Fundraising Operations for Nonprofits

 Every organization is in a different place.
 Start with what sounds most like you.

-The Recipe"Our team is good at fundraising.
-The behind-the-scenes systems work keeps falling to people who shouldn't have to own it."
+The Recipe A fixed-scope CRM project"The behind-the-scenes work keeps landing on people who shouldn't have to own it."

-The Sous ChefShe brought clarity and structure to our fundraising operations, training our staff and improving our workflow to build stronger systems that will serve us well beyond a single campaign.
+She brought clarity and structure to our fundraising operations, training our staff and improving our workflow to build stronger systems that will serve us well beyond a single campaign.

 Self-assessment